 Government initiatives and support: The Indian government has been actively promoting aquaculture through various initiatives and support measures.
 Recognizing the immense potential of the sector, several programs have been launched to encourage sustainable fish farming practices.
 Financial assistance is provided to farmers for constructing ponds, purchasing equipment, and adopting modern technology.
 The National Fisheries Development Board (NFDB) plays a crucial role in coordinating these efforts.
 Additionally, research and training institutes are established to disseminate knowledge and improve skills in aquaculture management.
 Furthermore, policies are formulated to ensure environmental sustainability and to boost exports, enabling India to become a major player in the global aquaculture industry.
 The Marine Products Export Development Authority (MPEDA) was established by a parliamentary statute in 1972.
 The MPEDA operates under the Ministry of Commerce and Industry, focusing exclusively on the promotion and regulation of marine product exports.
-The Indian government has implemented several initiatives and provided support to promote aquaculture in the country.
-Here are some key government initiatives and support measures:
+The Indian government has implemented several initiatives and support measures: